 Check out a few easy things you can do to help make your emails better for mobile.

+What percentage of emails are opened from mobile devices?
 A study done by the Pew Research Center reported: (...)some 88% of smartphone owners used email on their phone at least once during the study period, making email a more widely-used smartphone feature than social networking, watching video, or using maps and navigation, among others.

 And according to Litmus, 53% of emails are opened on mobile devices such as phones or tablets.